 The Secret: Fix The Problem Before It Happens

-It’s tough to fix the car spinning out of control while driving excessive speeds on a snowy road.
+It’s tough to fix the car spinning out of control while driving at excessive speeds on a snowy road.
 Much wiser to anticipate the potential problem and drive appropriately.
 It’s equally tougher to fix an exhausted body hiking the mountain after eating too many pizzas all year.
-And indeed, it’s equally as challenging to fix the empty bank account after you have spent all the money on short term pleasures.
+And indeed, it’s equally as challenging to fix the empty bank account after you have spent all the money on short-term pleasures.

 Yes, these are all obvious and perhaps silly examples.
 But what can we learn from these?
 In our human interaction with our children, these examples point to inadequate preparation or forethought.